 The vaccines offered by AstraZeneca and Johnson & Johnson are vector vaccines.
 In this case, an attenuated virus that is harmless to humans serves as a means of transport (vector) for parts of the genetic information of the coronavirus.
 Here again, some body cells obtain a blueprint for producing the characteristic spike protein of the coronavirus and are able to replicate it.

 The coronavirus vaccination is recorded in your vaccination certificate.
 If you do not have a vaccination certificate, you will receive a replacement.
-In addition, the and the CovPass App issued by the Robert Koch Institute offer the option to document vaccinations by means of a digital vaccination certificate.
-Those who have received their vaccination can conveniently save information about their coronavirus vaccination in digital form on their smartphone.
-See here for further information about the digital vaccination certificate.
+In addition, you should obtain a digital vaccination certificate in the form of a QR code.
+In combination with the Corona-Warn-App and the CovPass App issued by the Robert Koch Institute, this allows you to use your digital vaccination certificate on your smartphone.
+Click here for further information about the digital vaccination certificate.

 In Germany, a vaccine is only approved if it has successfully passed all three phases of the clinical trial programme.
 These national and international quality standards apply to the approval of a coronavirus vaccine just as they do to all other vaccines that are developed.
 After market approval, vaccine use is closely monitored and evaluated on an ongoing basis so as to be able to record even very rare side effects.

 Even if vaccine development has been much faster on this occasion than it has been in the past, this does not mean that the approval standards were any less rigorous.
 The accelerated development of the vaccines is firstly due to the fact that large amounts of money have been invested, allowing studies to be carried out on a large scale without delay.
 Secondly, the regulatory authorities are currently monitoring and reviewing vaccine development as quickly as possible.
 This prioritisation allows the companies and laboratories conducting the research to save time and move more quickly from one trial phase to the next.